Phase transitions in non-linear urns with interacting types: Proofs for the cyclic case

 First, we note that for any choice of $\beta$, $(\frac13,\frac13,\frac13)$ is a stationary point of $F$.
 The following two results give information on its stability and show that it is in fact the only stationary point.

 \begin{lem} For the vector field $F$, the stationary point at $(\frac13,\frac13,\frac13)$ is stable if $\beta<4$, and a linearly unstable source if $\beta>4$. \end{lem}

 \begin{proof} As we are working with $x\in\Delta^2$, write $x_3=1-x_1-x_2$.
-Routine calculus then shows that the Jacobian matrix at $(\frac13,\frac13,\frac13)$ is The eigenvalues of this Jacobian are then the roots $\lambda$ of which are The result follows. \end{proof}
+Routine calculus then shows that the Jacobian matrix at $(\frac13,\frac13,\frac13)$ is The eigenvalues of this Jacobian are then the roots $\lambda$ of which are Since the real part of both eigenvalues is positive if $\beta>4$ and negative if $\beta<4$, the result follows. \end{proof}

 \begin{lem} The only stationary point of $F$ in $\Delta^2$ is $(\frac13,\frac13,\frac13)$.\end{lem}

 \begin{proof} For $x=(x_1,x_2,x_3)\in \Delta^2$ with $F_1(x)=F_2(x)=F_3(x)=0$, we have $x_1=\frac{x_1^{\beta}+x_2^{\beta}}{x_2^{\beta}+x_3^{\beta}}x_2$ and similarly $x_2=\frac{x_2^{\beta}+x_3^{\beta}}{x_3^{\beta}+x_1^{\beta}}x_3$ and $x_3=\frac{x_3^{\beta}+x_1^{\beta}}{x_1^{\beta}+x_2^{\beta}}x_1$.
 Using this, indicating that (if $x_2>0$) if $x_1>x_2$ then also $x_1>x_3$, while if $x_1<x_2$ then $x_1<x_3$.
 Similarly, if $x_3>0$ then the signs of $x_2-x_3$ and $x_2-x_1$ are the same, and if $x_1>0$ then the signs of $x_3-x_1$ and $x_3-x_2$ are the same.
 Hence the only stationary point of $F$ in the interior of $\Delta^2$ is $(\frac13,\frac13,\frac13)$.